winesbyjeremy/winesbyjeremy.com/_posts/2018-10-20-au_sommet_private_tasting.md

 ***Caption Title:*** *The view from the ground as I continue to explain something that is probably important* {: .center-caption }

 The tasting room itself is almost a side house/renovated shed next to the main property (I think the family lives in the main building).
 There was a watchtower-like structure that we could climb to get a view of the valley below and also catch a glimpse of the helipad that Heidi Barrett uses to land her helicopter when she comes here.
 Oh, did I mention that Heidi is a collaborator with some of the wines?
-After some more pictures and breathing in the mountain air with no sounds but the birds chirping, we were ready to taste the wines:
+After some more pictures and breathing in the mountain air with no sounds but the birds chirping, we were ready to taste the wines.  **NOTE:** We also had wines from [**Amuse Bouche**](http://www.amusebouchewine.com/index.php) and [**Coup de Foudre**](http://www.coupdefoudrewine.com/) while at Au Sommet.

 * [**2017 Pret a Boire**](http://amusebouchewine.com/pret-a-boire/index.php) ($75)
   * A rose composed of 66% Grenache and 33% Syrah.
 This wine was a balancing act of ripeness, freshness, acidity and body.
 There are few roses that command this type of price point, but I think it's warranted.
 It will assuredly test your palate's limits when it comes to subtlety.